 There are three components to the program:

 - Build a relationship through weekly communication.
-Each student establishes a relationship with a student "correspondent" from either China, Germany, India, Russia, Serbia, South Africa, Netherlands, Norway or Spain.
+Each student establishes a relationship with a student "correspondent" from either Germany, Greece, India, Norway, Russia, Serbia, South Africa or Spain.
 You'll communicate with your correspondent one to three times a week using a combination of Skype, email and/or Facebook.

 - Complete assignments with your correspondent.
 There are eight major topics addressed in a series of assignments to be completed for each month of the academic year.
 Assignments can include essays, research projects, online discussion boards, and multimedia projects and presentations.
 You'll be required to compare cultures, school systems, economies, challenges facing each country and personal family history.